Damping Ratio or Damping Factor Solution

 What is Damping Ratio or Damping Factor?

-Damping Ratio or Damping Factor is a parameter, usually denoted by ζ (zeta) that characterizes the frequency response of a second-order ordinary differential equation.
+Damping Ratio or Damping Factor is defined as a parameter, usually denoted by ζ (zeta) that characterizes the frequency response of a second-order ordinary differential equation.
 It is particularly important in the study of control theory.
-It is also important in the harmonic oscillator and is represented as ζ = c/(2*sqrt(M*Kspring)) or Damping Ratio = Damping Coefficient/(2*sqrt(Mass*Spring Constant)).
+It is also important in the harmonic oscillator and is represented as ζ = c/(2*sqrt(m*Kspring)) or Damping Ratio = Damping Coefficient/(2*sqrt(Mass*Spring Constant)).
 Damping Coefficient is a material property that indicates whether a material will bounce back or return energy to a system, Mass is defined as the force exerted by an object due the effect of gravity on any surface & Spring Constant is the displacement of the spring from its equilibrium position.

 How to calculate Damping Ratio or Damping Factor?

-Damping Ratio or Damping Factor is a parameter, usually denoted by ζ (zeta) that characterizes the frequency response of a second-order ordinary differential equation.
+Damping Ratio or Damping Factor is defined as a parameter, usually denoted by ζ (zeta) that characterizes the frequency response of a second-order ordinary differential equation.
 It is particularly important in the study of control theory.
 It is also important in the harmonic oscillator is calculated using Damping Ratio = Damping Coefficient/(2*sqrt(Mass*Spring Constant)).
-To calculate Damping Ratio or Damping Factor, you need Damping Coefficient (c), Mass (M) & Spring Constant (Kspring).
+To calculate Damping Ratio or Damping Factor, you need Damping Coefficient (c), Mass (m) & Spring Constant (Kspring).
 With our tool, you need to enter the respective value for Damping Coefficient, Mass & Spring Constant and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 How many ways are there to calculate Damping Ratio?

 In this formula, Damping Ratio uses Damping Coefficient, Mass & Spring Constant.
-We can use 2 other way(s) to calculate the same, which is/are as follows -
+We can use 3 other way(s) to calculate the same, which is/are as follows -

 • Damping Ratio = Actual Damping/Critical Damping

-• Damping Ratio = -ln(Percentage Overshoot/100)/ sqrt((pi^2)+ln(Percentage Overshoot/100)^2)
+• Damping Ratio = -ln(Percentage Overshoot/100)/sqrt(pi^2+ln(Percentage Overshoot/100)^2)

 Let Others Know